 Loss of traction is the Grinch that will likely steal mobility on these days.
 Getting stuck in the middle of nowhere on a wintry day with no one around to give you a shove is bogus, scary, and may even be hazardous to one’s health.

-Here is an inexpensive do-it-yourself solution that can increase your wheelchair’s tire traction by simulating tire chains and studs.
+Here is an inexpensive do-it-yourself solution for turning your everyday tires into wheelchair snow tires.
+It can increase your wheelchair’s tire traction by simulating tire chains and studs.
 The upfront on this process- This won’t get you to the top of Kilimanjaro but it will help in light snow or on paths that have not been plowed or shoveled down to the bone.
 It should work on almost all manual wheelchairs.
 The wheels on powered wheelchairs may limit the number of bands that can be applied but some is certainly better than none.

 How to do-it-yourself: